IceHe/lib/java/cmd/java.md

     - This setting replaces the `-XX:G1OldCSetRegionLiveThresholdPercent` setting.
 - _This setting isn’t available in Java HotSpot VM build 23 or earlier._

-`-XX:G1NewSizePercent=percent`
+**`-XX:G1NewSizePercent=percent`**

-- Sets the percentage of the heap to use as the minimum for the young generation size.
+- Sets the **percentage of the heap to use as the minimum for the young generation size.**
     - The default value is **5** percent of your Java heap.
 - This is an experimental flag.
     - This setting replaces the -XX:DefaultMinNewGenPercent setting.
-- This setting isn’t available in Java HotSpot VM build 23 or earlier.
+- _This setting isn’t available in Java HotSpot VM build 23 or earlier._

--XX:G1OldCSetRegionThresholdPercent=percent
+`-XX:G1OldCSetRegionThresholdPercent=percent`

-Sets an upper limit on the number of old regions to be collected during a mixed garbage collection cycle.
-The default is 10 percent of the Java heap.
+- Sets an **upper limit on the number of old regions to be collected** during a mixed garbage collection cycle.
+    - The default is **10 percent** of the Java heap.

-This setting isn’t available in Java HotSpot VM build 23 or earlier.
+- _This setting isn’t available in Java HotSpot VM build 23 or earlier._

--XX:G1ReservePercent=percent
+`-XX:G1ReservePercent=percent`

-Sets the percentage of the heap (0 to 50) that’s reserved as a false ceiling to reduce the possibility of promotion failure for the G1 collector.
-When you increase or decrease the percentage, ensure that you adjust the total Java heap by the same amount.
-By default, this option is set to 10%.
+- Sets the **percentage of the heap (0 to 50) that’s reserved as a false ceiling to reduce the possibility of promotion failure for the G1 collector.**
+    - **When you increase or decrease the percentage, ensure that you adjust the total Java heap by the same amount.**
+- By default, this option is set to **10%**.

+**`-XX:InitialHeapOccupancyPercent=percent`**

+- Sets the Java heap occupancy threshold that triggers a marking cycle.
+    - The **default occupancy** is **45 percent** of the entire Java heap.

+**`-XX:InitialHeapSize=size`**

+- Sets the **initial size (in bytes) of the memory allocation pool.**
+    - This value must be **either 0, or a multiple of 1024 and greater than 1 MB.**
+    - The default value is selected at run time based on the system configuration.
+- **If you set this option to 0, then the initial size is set as the sum of the sizes allocated for the old generation and the young generation.**
+    - The size of the heap for the young generation can be set using the `-XX:NewSize` option.

+`-XX:InitialSurvivorRatio=ratio`

+- Sets the **initial survivor space ratio used by the throughput garbage collector**
+    - ( which is enabled by the `-XX:+UseParallelGC` and/or `-XX:+UseParallelOldGC` options ) .
+    - Adaptive sizing is enabled by default with the throughput garbage collector by using the `-XX:+UseParallelGC` and `-XX:+UseParallelOldGC` options, and the survivor space is resized according to the application behavior, starting with the initial value.
+    - If adaptive sizing is disabled (using the `-XX:-UseAdaptiveSizePolicy` option), then the `-XX:SurvivorRatio` option should be used to set the size of the survivor space for the entire execution of the application.
+- The following formula can be used to calculate the initial size of survivor space (`S`) based on the size of the young generation (`Y`), and the initial survivor space ratio (`R`) : `S=Y/(R+2)`
+    - The **2** in the equation denotes two survivor spaces.
+    - The larger the value specified as the initial survivor space ratio, the smaller the initial survivor space size.
+- By default, the initial survivor space ratio is set to **8**.

 ## Usage